GRCDEV/ArduSim/help/development.md

 * `void moveTo(Location3DGeo)`.
 It sends a command to move to a specific location without blocking, and without waiting response from the flight controller.
 It uses the command *SET_POSITION_TARGET_GLOBAL_INT*.
 This function is useful when a continuous control of the multicopter is desired (frequent changes in the target location).
 * `void moveTo(double, double, double)`.
 It uses the same command as the previous function, but instead of a target location, it accepts a target speed vector to approach to destination.
 * `MoveTo moveTo(Location3DGeo, MoveToListener)`.
 As the previous functions, it sends a command to go to a specific location in GUIDED flight mode, but using the message *MISSION_ITEM*.
 The function provides a Thread object that must be started.
 The listener allows to perform actions when the UAV reaches the target location, or if any error happens.
 In order to force the current thread to wait until the end of the movement, you can join the provided Thread, or you can do a passive wait until some shared variable is modified in the listener.
 The second approach is more adequate if more than one thread must react when the movement ends.
 * `boolean setFlightMode(FlightMode)`.
-It changes the flight mode as defined in *main.java.api.pojo.FlightMode* enumeration.
+It changes the flight mode as defined in *com.api.pojo.FlightMode* enumeration.
 * `boolean setParameter(CopterParam, double)`.
-The developer can modify one of the parameters of the flight controller as included in *main.java.api.pojo.CopterParam* enumeration.
-The most appropriate place would be the function `sendInitialConfiguration(int)` of the protocol implementation, before starting the protocol threads (see section "[3 Application workflow](#markdown-header-3-application-workflow)").
+The developer can modify one of the parameters of the flight controller as included in *com.api.pojo.CopterParam* enumeration.
+The most appropriate place would be the function `sendInitialConfiguration(int)` of the protocol implementation, before starting the protocol threads (see section "[3 Application workflow](#3-application-workflow)").
 * `boolean setPlannedSpeed(double)`.
 It modifies the planned flight speed, it is, the maximum flight speed for the multicopter.
 In a main.java.com.protocols.mission, it is the constant speed it will follow through a straight line, and in GUIDED flight mode it is the maximum speed adopted by the flight controller while executing commands.
 * `TakeOff takeOff(double, TakeOffListener)`.
 It takes off from the ground, stabilizing the UAV, changing to GUIDED flight mode, arming engines, and issuing the following command.
 Similarly to one of the `moveTo` commands, it provides a thread that periodically checks if the take off process finishes.
 The current thread can wait that event simply joining to the provided Thread, or you can use a passive wait until the listener changes a shared variable.
 The multicopter must be on the ground and not armed.